What’s The Best Way To Learn To Code?

 They can definitely help you get through the door for certain roles, but you can also get hired at these places without a degree if you're smart about how you present yourself.

-A CS degree will usually cover additional content that other routes usually cut out, such as theory and maybe even older languages that most companies don't really look for now unless you're applying for a role with that language.
+A CS degree will usually cover additional content that other routes usually cut out, such as theory and maybe even older languages that most companies don't really look for nowadays (unless you're applying for a role with that language).

-This isn't to say it's a waste as learning something that's close to machine code such as C++ can help you to deeper understand data systems and other languages, but it's not always needed to get a job, which is why you want to learn to code right?
+This isn't to say it's a waste of time, as learning something that's close to machine code such as C++ can help you to deeper understand data systems and other languages.
+However, it's not always needed to get a job, which is why you want to learn to code right?

 Could you just learn a core language and get a job, save 4 years of your life and $300,000 though?
 Oh most definitely.
 Heck, you can even learn that theory content and other languages online after you've been hired if you really want to.